frogCaller/2.23inch/README.md

       - Enter the IP address of your Raspberry Pi and connect.
    3. Once connected, use the VNC Viewer to interact with the Raspberry Pi UI.

-2. Displaying Messages:
-   - Utilize the fortune command to display random quotes or messages on the screen.

-     ```
-     sudo apt install fortune -y
-     python3 fortune.py
-     ```
 # Troubleshooting
 1. Common Issues:
    - Ensure SPI & I2C are enabled in the Raspberry Pi configuration.